 Through his online programme, network of coaches and popular book Tiny Habits: The Small Changes That Change Everything, Dr Fogg has now helped tens of thousands of people, from Silicon Valley entrepreneurs to Olympic athletes.

 Healthy habits are of particular importance to cyclists.
-If you could rewire your brain to ensure you train more often, stretch every day and eat healthier snacks, the rewards could be huge.
+If you could rewire your brain to ensure you stick to your training plan, stretch every day and eat healthier snacks, the rewards could be huge.

-How can you establish the habits that will help you improve your performance on the bike?
+Many cyclists want to increase their average speed or have goals such as riding a century.
+So, how can you establish the habits that will help you achieve your goals and improve your performance on the bike?

 The power of habits

-Many cyclists want to train more often and eat healthier food but there’s often a gap between what we want and what we actually do.
+Many cyclists want to train more often and eat healthier food, but there can be a gap between what we want and what we actually do.